Tax Provisions in Your Operating AgreementElections, distributions, and the S-corp trap

 Capital accounts are the backbone of LLC taxation.
 They track each member's economic investment and determine the tax consequences of distributions and liquidation.
 Negative capital accounts can trigger gain recognition.

-Liquidation requirement: For allocations to have substantial economic effect, the operating agreement must require liquidating distributions to be made in accordance with positive capital account balances.
+Liquidation requirement.
+For allocations to have substantial economic effect, the operating agreement must require liquidating distributions to follow positive capital account balances.

-- You are electing or have elected S-corp taxation (operating agreement must be S-corp compatible)
+- You are electing or have elected S-corp taxation (the operating agreement must be S-corp compatible)

 - You have a multi-member LLC with unequal capital contributions